Cinnamon Cockatiel

 Sex-linked female cockatiel plus sex-linked male cockatiel pair

-Here, the female cockatiel chicks will be visually cinnamon-colored and so will the males.
+Here, the female cockatiel chicks will be visually cinnamon-colored, and so will the males.

 Normal female cockatiel plus sex-linked male cockatiel pair